[Last updated November 30]

-First-year students will be required to complete the year with remote instruction.
+First-year students are required to complete the year with remote instruction.

 The sophomore cohort will live in on-campus housing.
-Sophomores approved to live in off-campus housing will still be able to do so and attend the in-person portion of classes in which they are enrolled.
+Sophomores approved to live in off-campus housing are still able to do so.

-Juniors, seniors, and transfer students living in on-campus and off-campus housing will still be able to do so.
+- Juniors, seniors, and transfer students living in on-campus and off-campus housing are still able to do so.

 See below for answers to the following questions:

-Can sophomores petition for permission to live in on-campus housing?
+Can first-years petition for permission to live in on-campus housing?
 Could sophomores do the same in the fall?